 The Department of Mathematics offers a variety of undergraduate majors and minors, as well as several graduate degrees at the master's level.
-Some programs are joint with the Department of Statistics.

 This minor provides students with an increased understanding of, and competence in, mathematics.
 Building on a base of calculus and linear algebra, already required for many majors, the program leads students through an introductory proof course, a theoretical course, and an applications course.